 Crack-in-the-Ground (again, no joke) is an ancient volcanic fissure that spans two miles at depths of 70 feet.
 Typically volcanic fissures are packed with rock and soil and impossible to pass through.

+However, since this gem is found in such an barren region, the crack remains freed, ripe for exploration.
 A two-mile trail leads visitors along the bottom and offers an experience similar to the uber-famous narrows in Zion National Park, but without the crowds.

-What’s more, the temperatures on the trail can be up to 20 degrees cooler than on the surface, how’s that for geology!
+Bring a light jacket if you get cold easily, the temperatures on the trail can be up to 20 degrees cooler than on the surface, how’s that for geology!

 #14.
-Hike to Toketee Falls
+Experience Toketee Falls

+The name Toketee stems from a Chinook word meaning “graceful” or “pretty” and there’s no denying this is an aptly named waterfall.
 This two-tiered waterfall cascades an impressive 113 feet into a pool of pristine aqua-colored water.
 It feels like a scene from a fairy tale, which is why I consider this one of the most beautiful places in Oregon.

 #13.
-Explore the largest temperate dune field in North America
+Explore the Largest Temperate Dune Field in North America

+Of all the cool places in Oregon I’ve shared to far, none is more dear to my heart than the Oregon coast.
 I spent most of my childhood summers at the coast and am convinced it is the true culprit of my insatiable love affair with Oregon.

-But enough about me, let’s talk about one of the coolest things about the Oregon Coast.
-Did you know that the Oregon Coast is home to the largest expanse of coastal sand dunes in the country?
+But enough about me, let’s talk about one of the coolest things about the Oregon coast.
+Did you know that the Oregon coast is home to the largest expanse of coastal sand dunes in the country?

 #12.
 Hike the Misery Ridge Trail

-Volcanic activity is the culprit behind a fantastic rock outcropping called Smith Rock, that juts seemingly out of nowhere, smack dab in the middle of the arid desert landscape that is Central Oregon.
+Unstable volcanic activity can be a beautiful thing, no?
+That’s the culprit behind a fantastic rock outcropping called Smith Rock, which seemingly juts out of nowhere in the middle of the arid desert landscape in Central Oregon.

 My favorite hike at Smith Rock State Park is the beloved (and very popular) Misery Ridge Trail Hike.
 The trail takes hikers past Monkey Face, which is considered one of the toughest rock climbs in the world.

 The landscape in this part of Oregon is so beautiful.
 An early morning wake-up call is well worth the effort to avoid crowds.
+We hiked the Misery Ridge Trail at sunrise and watched a hot air balloon take in the splendor of the sun greeting the valley floor.
+You won’t want to miss this iconic Oregon experience!

 #11.
-Visit the Wooden Shoe Tulip Festival
+Experience the Wooden Shoe Tulip Festival

-It seems like attending a tulip festival in the Netherlands is high on most people’s bucket lists.
-Yet so many folks make the mistake of overlooking Oregon’s breathtaking Wooden Shoe Tulip Festival held in the spring.
+It seems like visiting a tulip festival in the Netherlands is high on most people’s bucket lists.
+Yet so many folks overlook Oregon’s breathtaking Wooden Shoe Tulip Festival that takes place every spring.
+The tulip festival offers visitors an opportunity to frolic through 15 acres of densely planted tulips.
+Try visiting when the hot air balloons are out for an extra-special experience.

 Read More: Visiting the Wooden Shoe Tulip Festival

 #10.
-Visit Multnomah Falls
+Admire Multnomah Falls

+Visitors are allowed to hike up to an overlook bridge for a better vantage point of the towering falls, which will get you up close and personal with the state’s most famous waterfall.
 Passing by the rushing force that is Multnomah Falls, the paved trail turns into roughly 11 switchbacks that are easy to follow and not too taxing on the knees.

 #9.
 Visit the Alvord Desert

-Located in the heart of Hood River Valley, you won’t find a more scenic way to spend the day.
+Since produce is season dependent, check out this resource before heading out.
+Located in the heart of Hood River Valley, you won’t find a more relaxing way to spend the day.

 My favorite season to enjoy the Fruit Loop is the fall when the weight of crisp apples and ripe pears hanging from trees are an invitation to pick too many and make pie for friends.